INFORMSJoC/INFORMSJoC.github.io/index.md

  *  [JANOS](https://github.com/INFORMSJoC/2020.1023) the software and data associated with the paper [JANOS: An Integrated Predictive and Prescriptive Modeling Framework](https://doi.org/10.1287/ijoc.2020.1023) by D. Bergman, T. Huang, P. Brooks, A. Lodi, and A.U.
 Raghunathan.
  * [alfonso](https://github.com/INFORMSJoC/2021.1058) the software and data associated with the paper [alfonso: Matlab package for nonsymmetric conic optimization](https://doi.org/10.1287/ijoc.2021.1058) by Dávid Papp and Sercan Yıldız.
   * The [software and data](https://github.com/INFORMSJoC/2021.1096) associated with the paper [Distributionally Robust Optimization under Decision-Dependent Ambiguity Set with Applications to Machine Scheduling and Humanitarian Logistics](https://doi.org/10.1287/ijoc.2021.1096) by N. Noyan, G. Rudolf, and M.A.
 Lejeune.

+#### Add links to README for published papers below

   * The [software and data](https://github.com/INFORMSJoC/2020.0259) associated with the paper [An Interior-Point Differentiable Path-Following Method to Compute Stationary Equilibria in Stochastic Games](https://doi.org/10.1287/ijoc.2021.1139) by Chuangyin Dang, P. Jean-Jacques Herings, and Peixuan Li.
   * The [software and data](https://github.com/INFORMSJoC/2020.0210) associated with the paper [Variable Bound Tightening and Valid Constraints for Multiperiod Blending](https://doi.org/10.1287/ijoc.2021.1140) by Yifu Chen and Christos T. Maravelias.
-  * [StochasticPrograms.jl](https://github.com/INFORMSJoC/2020.0287), the software and data associated with the paper [Efficient Stochastic Programming in Julia](https://doi.org/10.1287/ijoc.2022.1158) by M. Biel and M. Johansson.
+  * DONE [StochasticPrograms.jl](https://github.com/INFORMSJoC/2020.0287), the software and data associated with the paper [Efficient Stochastic Programming in Julia](https://doi.org/10.1287/ijoc.2022.1158) by M. Biel and M. Johansson.
-  * [VeroViz](https://github.com/INFORMSJoC/2020.0340), the software and data associated with the paper [VeRoViz: A Vehicle Routing Visualization Toolkit](https://doi.org/10.1287/ijoc.2022.1159) by L. Peng and C. Murray.
+  * DONE [VeroViz](https://github.com/INFORMSJoC/2020.0340), the software and data associated with the paper [VeRoViz: A Vehicle Routing Visualization Toolkit](https://doi.org/10.1287/ijoc.2022.1159) by L. Peng and C. Murray.
   * The [software and data](https://github.com/INFORMSJoC/2020.0336) associated with the paper [A Restricted Dual Peaceman-Rachford Splitting Method for a Strengthened DNN Relaxation for QAP](https://doi.org/10.1287/ijoc.2022.1161) by Naomi Graham, Hao Hu, Jiyoung Im, Xinxin Li, and Henry Wolkowicz.
   * The [software and data](https://github.com/INFORMSJoC/2021.0096) associated with the paper [SOS-SDP: an Exact Solver for Minimum Sum-of-Squares Clustering](https://doi.org/10.1287/ijoc.2022.1166) by Veronica Piccialli, Antonio M. Sudoso, and Angelika Wiegele.
   * The [software and data](https://github.com/INFORMSJoC/2020.0211) associated with the paper [Disjoint Bilinear Optimization: A Two-stage Robust Optimization Perspective](https://doi.org/10.1287/ijoc.2022.1163) by Jianzhe Zhen, Ahmadreza Marandi, Danique de Moor, Dick den Hertog, and Lieven Vandenberghe.
   *
 #### Accepted papers awaiting publication (paper may not be available on-line)

 * The [software and data](https://github.com/INFORMSJoC/2020.0231) associated with the paper [Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization](https://doi.org/10.1287/ijoc.2022.1162) by Rishabh Gupta and Qi Zhang.